430058Mauger1/Unit-15-Assignment-2/docs/README.md

 + #193C4A
 + #092833

-This color scheme provides good contrast against light backgrounds, making text and interactive elements easily readable for users with visual impairments, and it is visually distinct, helping users easily distinguish different sections or elements on the website.
+This colour scheme provides good contrast against light backgrounds, making text and interactive elements easily readable for users with visual impairments, and it is visually distinct, helping users easily distinguish different sections or elements on the website.

 ### Typography

-I will be using Arial, Helvetica, sans-serif in that order of priority.
-I will be using Arial because it is easy to read, versatile because of the various weights it has, making it more accessible, meeting requirements, and because it is a web safe font meaning it comes pre installed on machines.
-Helvetica is the second priority because it is similar to Arial, It is easy to read and versatile, and it is a web safe font.
-Sans-serif also has the same advantages to Areal and Helvetica.
+I will be using Arial, Helvetica, and sans-serif in that order of priority.
+I will be using Arial because it is easy to read, versatile because of the various weights it has, making it more accessible, meeting requirements, and because it is a web-safe font meaning it comes pre-installed on machines.
+Helvetica is the second priority because it is similar to Arial, It is easy to read and versatile, and it is a web-safe font.
+Sans-serif also has the same advantages as Areal and Helvetica.

 ## Storyboards

-### Company Profile alternative Design
+### Company Profile Alternative Design

 ![Old Company Profile](../assets/img/CompanyProfileOld.png)